 Fictitious or “Fake” Checks

-A check from a closed account does not necessarily constitute a fake check.
+Using checks from closed accounts does not necessarily constitute passing bad checks.
 The following examples provide a bit more clarification:

 Example 1: Ellen fabricates computer-generated checks using publishing software.
 When she attempts to cash one of the checks at the grocery store, the account comes up “closed” and the store manager notifies the authorities.
-Ellen is charged with violating Penal Code 476.
+Ellen is charged with violating Penal Code 476 for her fake check scam.

 Example 2: Ellen attempts to pay for her groceries at the store with a check from an account of hers that was recently closed.
 The account comes up “closed” and the store manager notifies the authorities.
-Although Ellen may be subject to penalties covered by other statutes, she is not charged with violating Penal Code 476 because, although the account has been closed, the bank they were drawn from is real, Ellen had had an account at the bank, and Ellen is an existing person.
+Although Ellen may be subject to penalties covered by other statutes, she is not charged with violating Penal Code 476 because, although the account has been closed, the bank they were drawn from is real, Ellen was an account holder at the financial institution, and Ellen is an existing person.

-You are guilty of altering a check when you erase, change, or add to part of a check in such a way that it appears different from its original form and is changed in its legal effect.
+You are guilty of check tampering when you erase, change, or add to part of a check in such a way that it appears different from its original form and is changed in its legal effect.
 This can include include:

 - Altering the dollar amount.
 For example, changing a $50 check to a $500 check by adding an extra “0” to the dollar amount.

-- Altering the routing number or check number
+- Altering the routing number, account number or check number

 - Altering the date on a check.
 For example, changing the date on a post-dated check so that it reads as an earlier date.

-“Fraudulent intent” requires that you intended to deceive another person out of money or property and must be proven by the prosecutor in order for you to be convicted of check fraud.
-However, in order to be convicted of violating Penal Code 476 PC no one actually has to suffer any loss or be defrauded.
+“Intent to defraud” (also known as “Fraudulent intent”) requires that you intended to deceive another person out of money or property and must be proven by the prosecutor in order for you to be convicted of check fraud.
+However, in order to be convicted of a scheme to commit check fraud, no one actually has to suffer any loss or be defrauded.
+In other words, attempted check fraud is still check fraud.

 You only need to have intended to unlawfully gain from the fraudulent activity in order to be guilty of check fraud.
 In addition to representing a fraudulent check as though it is real and genuine, you must also have knowledge that the check is fraudulent in order to be convicted of check fraud.
 If, for example, someone pays you with a fake check and you attempt to cash it, believing that it is real, it is the person who knowingly gave you the fake check and not you who is guilty of fraud as you had no knowledge and no fraudulent intent.